Syslog

 Add new syslog connector

-To add a new connector to an AxoRouter host, complete the following steps:
+To create a new syslog connector, complete the following steps:

 -